top of page

 Mike Pinkel

-• Dec 1
+• Dec 1, 2025

-• 12 min read
+• 15 min read

 Defining Value Themes

-If you sat in on a typical software demo, you’d see a sales rep showing the prospect how to use the product.
 The prospect would be friendly, ask a few questions, and then never talk to the sales rep again.

-The problem is obvious: The sales rep is selling features rather than value.
+It might seem like the problem is obvious: The sales rep is selling features rather than value.

-Here’s what’s interesting: The rep knows they’re supposed to sell value.
+Here’s what’s interesting: The sales rep knows they’re supposed to sell value.
 But they’re still not doing it.

 Solutions That Don’t Work